elite-se/plantestic-team-4/README.md

 ```

 We now want to test that A actually recieved the asynchronous update from B triggered by the initial POST.
-To do this properly some domain knowledge is required.
+To do this properly some domain knowledge is required by specifiying which calls should be executed via the new config file (see below).

 **FOR THIS TO WORK YOU NEED TO HAVE TESTROUTES THAT CAN CHECK WHETHER AN UPDATE ARRIVED OR NOT.**

 Lets say we have a route `A/check_update` that returns 200 if and only if the asynchronous update
 has arrived.
-We will now provide a compile time configuartion (default name: "test_case_name_compile_config.toml") that
+We will now provide a compile time configuration (default name: "test_case_name_compile_config.toml") that
 looks like this:
 ```toml
 [1] # Has to be the same as the id assigned in the puml (but without the `"`)